Best Free Tools for Startups 2026

 4. Google Workspace (Free Tier Tools)

-Category: Docs, sheets, storage, email
+Category: Docs, spreadsheets, storage, collaboration

-• Google Docs
+• Google Docs for documentation and team writing

-• Google Slides
+• Google Slides for pitch decks and presentations

 Copper CRM